 Ultimate Honda B16 Guide – Everything You Need To Know

-It’s hard to ignore Honda’s B-series family legacy in the JDM world.
+When talking about JDM engines, it’s hard to ignore the legacy of Honda’s B-series family.
 In this guide, we’ll cover everything you need to know about Honda’s coveted B16 engine.

 - Honda B16 Generations & Specs

 - Honda B16 Tuning & Upgrades

 - Honda B16 vs. B18

 That’s right – we’re back with another article to keep the Honda fanboys happy.